sikorskii/MAI-labs/README.md

 # MAI labs
 Labs in MAI.
-Every subject is single directory
+Every subject is a single directory